cs3398-borgs-bros/JeopardyChamp-Project/README.md

 # Feature/Accomplishment:
 Walter: Finding a way of hosting our application on a website to be reached by any PC/Phone through Heroku.
 JeopardyChamp-Project/docs/Hosting Java application.docx

+Carter: Figuring out how the interface works along with the dynamic webpage, add changes to jsp text to add the CS history and java questions.

+Daniel: Able to research and better understand development of Dynamic Web Applications using Java and the various tools involved (Heroku, Apache Maven, Apache Tomcat, JSP, JavaScript, Servlets).
+Able to host and manage builds of application using Heroku and the GitHub repo.
+Made some modifications to the jeopardy template, as well as organize some of the structure of the application.

 Luke:
 Elvin:
-Daniel:

-Carter: Figuring out how the interface works along with the dynamic webpage, add changes to jsp text to add the CS history and java questions.

 # Project Status/Next Step:
 Walter: Next step would be create a "Game Lobby" for users to connect and see the same dynamic page.

+Carter: Next step would be to make the game have a realtime multiplayer aspect so all users can play and the game will update in real time.

+Daniel: Work on implementing host features so that users can join the same session.

 Luke:
 Elvin:
-Daniel:

-Carter: Next step would be to make the game have a realtime multiplayer aspect so all users can play and the game will update in real time.